MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/android-xal.md

 ---
 # XAL on Android

-Once you have acquired the source code package for XAL, by following the instructions in the [XAL conceptual article](xal.md), this article will help you set up a Visual Studio development environment for your android project.
+Once you have acquired the source code package for XAL, by following the instructions in [Xbox Live Authentication Library (XAL) overview](using-xbox-live/auth/xal-overview.md), this article will help you set up a Visual Studio development environment for your Android project.

 ## Requirements

-You will need to use Visual Studio 2017 or later in order to use the XAL APIs.
-Your Visual Studio instance will require the following components to use XAL properly.
+To use the XAL APIs, you need to use Visual Studio 2017 or later.
+Your Visual Studio instance will require the following components to use XAL properly:

 - Workloads
     - Mobile development with C++